Choosing a toy - advice for newbies

 The very first thing you should be looking at when deciding whether to add a toy to your shortlist is: are the materials body-safe?

-I’m planning on writing an article on this topic in the future, and linking it here once finished, but for now the short explanation is this: some materials used to make sex toys, such as plastics, can leach toxins over time which are bad for your body.
+Some materials used to make sex toys, such as plastics, can leach toxins over time which are bad for your body.
 These materials also tend to degrade with time.
-Finally, any material which is porous can absorb fluids and is impossible to sterilise, making it unhygienic.
+Also, any material which is porous can absorb fluids and is impossible to sterilise, making it unhygienic.

 The most common body-safe materials are silicon, glass and stainless steel, all of which are non-toxic, non-porous and can be easily sterilised using soap and hot water.